Instalment Payments of Contributions and Premiums

 - the grant for seniors to offset a municipal tax increase

-- the amount included or deducted in the calculation of income, for retirement income transferred from one spouse to the other (line 123 or 245 of the return, as applicable)
+- retirement income transferred from one spouse to the other that you included in or deducted from your income (line 123 or 245 of the return)

 - the transfer of income tax withheld from retirement income (line 451.1 or 451.3 of the income tax return, as applicable)

 See Instalment Payments to learn how to make your instalment payments.